opsaaaaa/misstyped/README.md

 - [ ] add levels with different groups of words getting less common.
 - [ ] add a score page with accracy and info/stats about mistypes.

+- [ ] Randomize words.
+I am thinking of using a random sort.

 - [ ] Add multi lingual support.
 Start with spanish.
 - [ ] make it look good with css
 - [ ] Add some basic functionality to lookup word and thier meaning.